 Coin burning typically falls into one of three categories:

 The proof-of-burn consensus algorithm discussed earlier falls into the first category.
 Blockchains that use PoB have coin burning built into their protocols.
 This means burning is an intrinsic part of the network and takes place consistently so long as the coin continues to function.

 Using coin burning as a spam-protection mechanism can also occur at the protocol level.
 As mentioned earlier, transactions must have a cost to prevent the network from being spammed with fake transactions.
-One way to accomplish this is to automatically burn a portion of each transaction.
-This can make transactions faster, cheaper, and more efficient as well.
+One way to accomplish this is to automatically burn a portion of each transaction fee.

 2. Coin Burning as Economic Policy